-The winner was chosen by a jury of Ronald Jobe, Susan Perren, and Joanne Schwartz.
+The winner was chosen by a jury of Gwyneth Evans, Susan Perren, and Joanne Schwartz.
 The prize is sponsored by the Metcalf Foundation.

 Awarded for the best short story published by an emerging writer in a Canadian literary magazine.

 Each of the finalists received $1,000, and the journal that originally published the winning entry received $2,000.
-The finalists were chosen by a jury of Miranda Hill, Mark Medley, and Russell Wangersky.
+The finalists were chosen by a jury of Steven W. Beattie, Craig Davidson, and Saleema Nawaz.
 The prize is made possible by James A. Michener’s donation of his Canadian royalty earnings from his 1988 novel Journey.
-In association with the prize, McClelland & Stewart publishes an annual fiction anthology titled The Journey Prize Stories, which is a collection of the 13 stories that formed the longlist for this year’s prize.
+In association with the prize, McClelland & Stewart publishes an annual fiction anthology, The Journey Prize Stories, a collection of the 13 stories that formed the longlist for this year’s prize.

 The Writers’ Trust Awards are made possible through generous support from corporate, foundation, and individual sponsors.
 The media partner, The Globe and Mail, provides additional support.
 The project is partially funded by the Government of Canada through the Department of Canadian Heritage Canada Book Fund.
-Partners supporting the program are Ben McNally Books, City television, IFOA, Maclean’s, Push Design, Quill & Quire, Steam Whistle Brewing, and The Walrus.
+Partners supporting the program are Ben McNally Books, City TV, IFOA, Maclean’s, Push Design, Quill & Quire, and Steam Whistle Brewing.